cake-tech/cakewallet-guides/docs/tutorials/monero-node.md

 ## Credits

-Thanks to SethforPrivacy for their [node guide](https://sethforprivacy.com/guides/run-a-monero-node/) and their [Docker image](https://hub.docker.com/r/sethsimmons/simple-monerod).
+Thanks to Seth for Privacy for their [node guide](https://sethforprivacy.com/guides/run-a-monero-node/) and their [Docker image](https://hub.docker.com/r/sethsimmons/simple-monerod).